Social Media Guide for Parents: Tips to Support Teens

 How do you decide what to share and what to keep private?

 Let your teen know they can come to you with any concerns without fear of judgment or punishment.
 Building trust creates an environment where they feel safe discussing negative online experiences, such as bullying or peer pressure.
+Open communication can also support early identification of teen addiction or behavioral issues related to substance use, anxiety, or depression.

 Establish Clear Boundaries and Rules